alisvzi/RecipeRealm/README.md

 - Simple and eye-catching design and attractive image sliders
 - Has beautiful effects
 - The ability to search for food
+- It has several categories to search for food based on nationality
 - The technologies used in this project are: react.js , style components , react router , splide.js